Guest blog by Elizabeth Mazenko from Better Buys

 This is true in any industry but can be especially true in the maintenance industry.
 In many cases, maintenance teams still rely on outdated forms of tracking tasks that slow them down, like paper work orders.
 We get it, you’re already so busy, and switching your process and workflows is probably low on your list of things you want to do.

 Many times, maintenance managers stick with paper forms for four reasons:

-- They need a solution that works in the office and out in the field.
+- They need a solution that works in the office and in the field

-- They don’t want to pay for all the features when the facility will only use a few of them.
+- They don’t want to pay for all the features of software when the facility will only use a few of them

-No two facilities are the same, which means you must understand your company’s current processes and strategies to get a grasp on the benefits of bringing in a CMMS.
+No two facilities are the same, which means you must understand your company’s current processes and strategies to get a grasp on the benefits of a CMMS.